ITU-BDSA23-GROUP4/Chirp/docs/Report.md

 <!-- ![Illustration of the _Chirp!_ data model as UML class diagram.](Images/domain_model.png) -->

 ## Architecture — In the small
 In the Onion Architecture diagram seen at [@fig:OnionArchitecture] you'll see our applications.
 In the centre we have our core package.
-This is the lowest layer of the application.
-Then we move outwards through the layers end with our  SQL-Server and razor pages, which interacts with our Azure application.
+This is the lowest layer of the application, contains no dependencies and is not likely to change.
+As we move outwards through the layers.
+The layers get more specific and dependent on the earlier layers and are more likely to change.
+At the outermost layer, we end with our SQL-Server and razor pages, which interact with our Azure application as external elements.
 <br>

 ![Onion Architecture Diagram](Images/OnionArchitectureDiagram.png){width=60% #fig:OnionArchitecture}